 Basecoat & Reinforcing Mesh

 Apply ADEX BASECOAT over the ADEX EPS-GD INSULATION surface to a uniform thickness of approximately 1.6 mm (1/16").
-Work horizontally or vertically in strips of 1016mm (40"), and immediately embed Adex STANDARD MESH into the wet basecoat.
+Work horizontally or vertically in strips of 1016mm (40"), and immediately embed ADEX STANDARD MESH into the wet basecoat.

 Install an additional 300mm (12") long piece of STARTER/DETAIL MESH (at a 45o-degree angle) at the corners of all wall openings.

-STANDARD MESH shall be double lapped not less than 200mm (8") at all corners and overlapped not less than 63mm (2.5") at mesh joints.
+STANDARD MESH shall be double-lapped not less than 200mm (8") at all corners and overlapped not less than 63mm (2.5") at mesh joints.
 Avoid wrinkles from forming in the mesh.

 The final thickness of the basecoat shall be such that the REINFORCING MESH is fully embedded and not visible.
 Apply additional skim coats as required.

 ARMOUR MESH is advised in high traffic areas (Optional).

 Install ARMOUR MESH as per locations noted in the construction drawings.